-If groupname is specified, the group name is assigned to administrator name the name property of the administrator group specified group operator index marker.
-The operator group has the platop and auditop permission which cannot be changed.
-If groupname is omitted, the name property of the operator group custom name group custom roles If privileges is specified, the role property of the group specified by the index marker is assigned to the group.
+group custom name If groupname is specified, the group name is assigned to the name property of the group specified by the index marker.
+If groupname is omitted, the name property of the group specified by the index marker, is deleted. group custom roles s If privileges is specified, the role property of the group specified by the index marker is assigned to the group.
 If privileges is omitted, the role property of the group specified by the index marker is deleted. userdomain Configure the specified user domain.
 A user domain can be configured explicitly through the setad userdomain command on XSCF, or entered at the login prompt using the form, user@domain . ■ If a user domain is specified at the login prompt - for example, login: ima.admin@dc01.example.com - that user domain is used for this login attempt.
 Any pre-configured user domains (as displayed by showad userdomain) are ignored. ■ If a user domain is not specified at the login prompt - for example, login: ima.admin - XSCF checks each of the pre-configured user domains, in turn, to authenticate the user. defaultrole Configure default privileges.
 If defaultrole is configured, users have privileges as specified by defaultrole after authentication; user group membership is not checked.
 If defaultrole is not configured, users' privileges will be learned from Active Directory based on group membership. timeout seconds Configure transaction timeout, in seconds. seconds can be 1 to 20.
 The default is 4.
 If the specified timeout is too brief for the configuration, the login process or retrieval of user privilege settings could fail. server Configure the primary and up to five alternate Active Directory servers.
 To use a host name, DNS must be enabled.
 An IP address can be specified with port number; otherwise, the default port is used.
 Set to the primary Active Directory server when -i is omitted.
 Set to the alternate Active Directory server when -i is specified.

-If groupname is specified, the group name is assigned to the name property of the operator group specified by the logdetail Enable logging of Active Directory authentication and authorization diagnostic messages at the specified detail level.
+logdetail Enable logging of Active Directory authentication and authorization diagnostic messages at the specified detail level.
 This log is for use in troubleshooting and is cleared on SP reboot.
 Level can be one of the following: none Do not log diagnostic messages.
 Use this setting during normal system operation high Log only high-severity diagnostic messages medium Log only high-severity and medium- severity diagnostic messages low Log high-severity, medium-severity, and informational diagnostic messages trace Log high-severity, medium-severity, informational, and trace-level diagnostic messages log clear Clear the log file of Active Directory authentication and authorization diagnostic messages. dnslocatormode Enable or disable DNS locator mode.
 This mode is disabled by default.
 If enabled, XSCF queries a DNS server to learn the Active Directory server to use for user authentication. expsearchmode Enable or disable expanded search mode.
 The default Active Directory functionality is intentionally restrictive to ensure proper security.
 Search criteria can be expanded to accommodate specific customer environments.
 The expanded search mode is disabled by default, which means the UserPrincipalName (UPN) is expected to have a fully qualified domain name suffix.
 When expanded search mode is enabled, more searches are attempted if the more specific UPN search does not immediately succeed.